 Gionfriddo has founded several concert themes which have become campus traditions: one is the annual Winter Concert entitled “Hot Jazz On A Cold Night!” and the other is March’s semi-theatrical homage to the 1940’s radio variety show, “The Big Broadcast!”, which has been featured annually.

 Auditions are really painless!
+We will understand if you've never played or sang jazz music before- don't let that deter you from trying out, for everyone who joins has different musical experiences, some with no jazz experience at all.
 You can bring in a tune or song with which you are comfortable.
-More advanced musicians are asked to sight-read a passage of music.
+More advanced musicians are asked to sight read a passage of music.
 Our auditions page has audition times and sign-up sheets.

 Are you a brass, horn or rhythm section player with high school jazz or marching/concert band experience, and are looking for an opportunity to continue playing at college?
-Perhaps you have a background in classical music, but you have always wanted to try jazz.
-The twenty member Big Band, specializing in classic and contemporary repertoire from Basie to Baylock, is where seasoned instrumentalists work alongside inquisitive, excited beginners.
-Big Band is a mixed instrumental group open to beginning, intermediate, and advanced musicians.
-Students learn a variety of classic and contemporary swing, Latin, jazz, and pop standards.
-The group performs in concert twice a semester and occasionally off campus as well.
-Big Band is comprised of alto 1 & 2, tenor 1 & 2, and baritone saxophones, flute and clarinet, 4 trumpets, 4 trombones, and a rhythm section (piano, guitar, bass, and drums).
+Perhaps you have a background in classical music or playing in an orchestra, but you have always wanted to try jazz!
+The twenty member Big Band, specializing in classic and contemporary repertoire from Ellington to Baylock, is where seasoned instrumentalists work alongside inquisitive, excited beginners.

-For those with plenty of jazz experience already, plus a desire to play more complex styles like Dixieland and Fusion with other advanced level students, the Chamber Jazz Ensemble is for you.
+For those with plenty of jazz experience already and who desire to stretch their boundaries into more challenging jazz forms, the Chamber Jazz Ensemble is for you.
 Chamber Jazz is a select instrumental combo open to more advanced jazz musicians with emphasis on complex forms such as Dixieland, bop and fusion.
 Students also learn exercises and techniques that will aid them in solo improvisation.